This salad came to my mind right as I was falling asleep.

 - Once hot, add enough oil to lightly coat the bottom of the pan and add shallot and all of coating.
 Sauté, stirring occasionally, until soft and light golden brown - about 4 minutes.
 Set aside.

 - Make the dressing by adding tahini, garlic, lemon juice, and maple syrup to a small mixing bowl and whisking to combine.
-Add enough water to thin until pourable - about 1/4 cup.
+Add enough water to thin until pourable - about 1/4 cup (amount as original recipe is written // adjust if altering batch size).
 Whisk until creamy and smooth.
 Taste and adjust seasonings as needed, adding more lemon juice for acidity, salt + pepper for flavor balance, or maple syrup for sweetness.
 Garlic will add more bite/spice.

 - Add kale to a large mixing bowl and top with oil and lemon juice.
 Massage with hands to soften and coat the kale for about 1 minute.